Webster75/LSL-scripts-/README.md

-series of LSL scripts used to manipulate sounds
+series of LSL scripts used to manipulate sounds i need to translate this on C+ or Java